artemnovichkov/Swift-For-Scripting/README.md

 ### [Building a command line tool using the Swift Package Manager](https://www.swiftbysundell.com/posts/building-a-command-line-tool-using-the-swift-package-manager?rq=package)
 <sub>by [John Sundell](https://twitter.com/johnsundell)</sub>

 Personally my favorite article.
 In format of tutorial with recommendations based on real experience.
-And updated to Swift 4 🚀

 ---
 ### [Scripting and Compiling Swift on the Command Line](http://jblevins.org/log/swift)